What is content marketing and why is it powerful?

 - In 1900, Michelin launched The Michelin Guide, a 400-page guide for motorists about maintaining their vehicles and finding accommodation.

 - In the 1930s, P & G created soap operas, which were entertaining radio shows sponsored by detergent companies.

 For more examples, visit A history of content marketing.

 Why content marketing works

 Content marketing works because it adds value.
 Take the John Deere Furrow magazine as an example; it provides valuable information for farmers during the buying process.
 When a farmer eventually approaches a John Deere dealer, they are much more informed and more likely to buy.
 This is why it is estimated that content marketing costs 60% less per lead than outbound methods — there is no cold calling to uninterested prospects and no scatter-gun advertising campaigns.

 Content marketing is subtle.
 It’s not about telling prospects how great you are; instead it’s about demonstrating why.

 How to apply content marketing to your business

 If you do it right, you can save yourself a lot of expense by committing to a ongoing content strategy.
 Here are some ideas:

-- restaurants can publish weekly blogs on new and interesting meals
+- restaurants can publish a weekly blog on new and interesting meals

 - construction companies can write case studies on successful projects